L'Île-d'Anticosti, Quebec

-L'Île d'Anticosti is a municipality in the Minganie Regional County Municipality in the Côte-Nord region of Quebec.
-Its territory coincides with Anticosti Island, a large island in the Gulf of Saint Lawrence.
+L'Île-d'Anticosti ([lil dɑ̃tikɔsti]) is a municipality located on the Anticosti island, between the straits of Jacques Cartier and Honguedo, in the Gulf of St. Lawrence, in Minganie Regional County Municipality, Côte-Nord region, Quebec, Canada.

+Toponymy

 Within the municipality, the main populated area is Port-Menier.

 Officially the municipality was formed first in 1902 when Anticosti Island was separated from the County of Saguenay.
 But since the entire island was privately owned, there was no elected council to preside over the islanders, who were either servants of the landlord or employees of logging companies.
 Even after the island was owned again by the provincial government in 1974, it took another decade to put a working municipal organization in place.
 On January 31, 1984, the first council was finally sworn in.

+UNESCO's World Heritage

+On September 19, 2023, Anticosti was inscribed on UNESCO's World Heritage List.
+It is recognized for its exceptional fossil assemblage representing the first global mass extinction of animal life on Earth.

+Located within protected areas free from any industrial activity, the site is endowed with exceptionally well-preserved, abundant and diverse fossil fauna, this Anticosti fauna represents the first mass extinction of animal life on a global scale, 447 – 437 million years ago, at the end of the Ordovician period.

+The Vauréal River has its source in Lake Vauréal, it flows 25 km south-northeast, in the eastern part of the island.
+The salmon goes up the river to the Vauréal Falls, 13 km from the coast, crossing the Vauréal canyon where the river is enclosed between two limestone walls.

 Communities

 Port-Menier

 The village of Port-Menier is the hub of the island.
 Its population doubles in the summer with seasonal workers and tourists.
 The economic mainstays are outdoor tourism and forestry/logging.
-Services available in Port-Menier are: general and grocery stores, gas station, banking, restaurant, and lodging.
+Services available in Port-Menier include general and grocery stores, gas station, banking, restaurant, and lodging.